Martha Jackson Jarvis: Career and artistic style

 Jackson Jarvis's artwork can be observed in several public places throughout Washington, D.C., including metro stations, courthouses, and the upcoming 11th Street Bridge Park.
-For instance, she produced the mosaic mural "River Spirits of the Anacostia" for the Anacostia metro station.
-Additionally, she and her daughter Njena Surae Jarvis were commissioned to create the "Anacostia's Sunrise/Sunset Portals" sculpture for the 11th Street Bridge Park, which is made of aluminum steel and glass mosaic and features 11 multi-colored arches that respond to the surroundings and replicate the color scheme of a sunrise or sunset.
+For instance, Jackson Jarvis produced the mosaic mural "River Spirits of the Anacostia" for the Anacostia metro station.
+Additionally, Jackson Jarvis and her daughter Njena Surae Jarvis created the "Anacostia's Sunrise/Sunset Portals" sculpture for the 11th Street Bridge Park, which is made of aluminum steel and glass mosaic and features 11 multi-colored arches that respond to the surroundings and replicate the color scheme of a sunrise or sunset.

-The "Contemporary Visual Expressions" was an exhibition at the Smithsonian’s Anacostia Museum showcasing works by artists: Sam Gilliam, Martha Jackson Jarvis, Keith Morrison, and William T. Williams.
-The exhibit demonstrated the versatility of the new gallery and includes an installation created by artist and art historian David Driskell, who also served as guest curator for the show.
-The highlight of the exhibit was Jackson-Jarvis' "Path of the Avatar", a pinwheel structure that adds energy to the space.
+The "Contemporary Visual Expressions" was an exhibition at the Smithsonian's Anacostia Museum showcasing works by artists: Sam Gilliam, Martha Jackson Jarvis, Keith Morrison, and William T. Williams.
+The exhibit demonstrated the new gallery's versatility and included an installation created by artist and art historian David Driskell, who also served as guest curator for the show.
+The exhibit's highlight was Jackson-Jarvis' "Path of the Avatar", a pinwheel structure that adds energy to the space.

-Biography

-Martha Jackson Jarvis born in Lynchburg, Virginia in 1952, Martha Jackson Jarvis was exposed to the arts from an early age.
-During her early childhood in the 1950s and 1960s, Jackson Jarvis lived in Virginia, an experience she describes as "very segregated".
-She credits her interest in art to a childhood experience of accompanying her grandmother to a local spring to gather white clay and later making dolls and other objects with the material.
-The family moved to Philadelphia when she was thirteen.